boblemaire/IoTaWatt/Docs/integrators.rst

 the total value only increases, or only decreases, everything works just fine.

-The exception is where a CT is configured with "allow negative values" as with a mains CT where solar or other alternative energy sources can "export" energy to the grid.
+The exception is where a CT is configured with "allow negative values" as with a mains CT where solar or other alternative energy sources can send excess energy to the grid.
 In those cases, the total energy represented is the net energy, not a monotonically increasing value.
 Additionally, Scripts that do not result in monotonically increasing values may not produce the intended result.